-AERD2001As for the degree Agribusiness programme in Animal and Crop Production 6 Credits AESC 2001 As for the degree Agricultural and Environmental Biology programme in Animal and Crop Production.
-8 Credits CPSC2002As for the degree Statistics programme in Animal and Crop Production.
-6 Credits CPSC2003As for the degree Crop Husbandry II programme in Agribusiness and Rural Development.
-6 Credits Food Science and Technology es of foods and food contacting materials including stainless s te.
-Experimental analysis of food composition and properties.
-4 Credits teel, plastics,

-ENGT 2007 Surveying 2 Credits Chain surveying, surveys of small areas and buildings, levelling, ordnance survey maps,
+Second Year ] AERD 2001 Agribusiness As for the degree programme in Animal and Crop Production 6 Credits AESC 2001 Agricultural and Environmental Biology As for the degree programme in Animal and Crop Production.
+8 Credits CPSC 2002 Statistics As for the degree programme in Animal and Crop Production.
+6 Credits CPSC 2003 Crop Husbandry II As for the degree programme in Agribusiness and Rural Development.
+6 Credits ENGT 2007 Surveying Chain surveying, surveys of small areas and buildings, levelling, ordnance sur theodolite and angular measurements, areas, volumes and contouring.
+2 Credits evey maps,